Welcome to Actifio python client library documentation!¶

 → pip show Actifio Name: Actifio Version: 0.9.0 Summary: Actifio Restful API wrapper for Python.
 Home-page: https://github.com/Actifio/actifio-python-package Author: Kosala Atapattu Author-email: email@example.com License: MIT Location: /usr/local/lib/python2.7/site-packages Requires: urllib3 Required-by:

 By design philosophy of this library is to make sure that the user experience is consistent to the actual product.
-First you can import the module by:
+Start Python and then you can import the module by:

 from Actifio import Actifio